Emon-ProCoder7/Bayesian-Machine-Learning/README.md

 - How difficult it is to distinguish the difference between emails about hockey and emails about baseball?
 - How hard is it to tell the difference between emails about hockey and emails about tech?
-- Building an email classifier that classifies emails containing conflicting political issues (Policts_guns, Middle East, Religions)
+- Building an email classifier that classifies emails containing conflicting political issues (Politics_guns, Middle East, Religions)

 👈🏻 Click Here [<img align="left" alt="Emon-ProCoder7 | Jupyter" width="32px" src="https://raw.githubusercontent.com/Emon-ProCoder7/python_projects/master/jupyter.png"/>](https://github.com/Emon-ProCoder7/Bayesian-Machine-Learning/blob/master/email_classifier_model.ipynb)